Last Updated on April 19, 2023

 With puppy mills that breed Shar Peis, one glance at the puppy’s skin could give you a clear indication as to how much care has been given to the dogs.

-As referenced, the age of a Shar Pei influences its cost.
-The younger a pup, the more costly he will be however, be careful with any breeders selling little dogs under about two months.
+As referenced, the age of a Shar-Pei influences its cost.
+The younger a pup, the more pricey he will be however, be careful with any breeders selling little dogs under about two months.

 Doggies should be with their moms for at minimum the initial two months of their lives as they depend on their mothers for warmth and food.

-The gender of your Shar Pei has little impact on how much you will pay for your dog.
-Sometimes male Shar Peis can be more sought after by people looking for a bigger dog that will make a better watchdog.
+The gender of your dog has little impact on how much you will pay for it.
+Sometimes male Shar-Peis can be more sought after by people looking for a bigger dog that will make a better watchdog.

 Also, some pet owners prefer to avoid females due to the risks of becoming pregnant, etc. If you find a litter full of male puppies where only one female is present, she could fetch a higher price as this will be based on supply and demand.